MichalSoszko/mdp-workshop/Session 2b - hands-on exercises.md

 5. The task: Experiment and add couple more built-in generic tests to other resources in your project.
 For more detailed instructions about seeds YAML properties file please refer to dbt documentation: https://docs.getdbt.com/reference/seed-properties

-## Create and apply your custom generic tests
+## Create and apply your custom generic test

 Like it was mentioned earlier, dbt allows to create generic test as a macro using jinja functions.
 This is particulary useful while you want to apply a test with custom logic for broader set of tables and products.
 In this section we will create a simple generic test and apply it on our selected model.